naodmekonnen/python-Crafted/pseudo.md

 1. BEGIN
 2. ability modifer
-3. use the getattr() function to calculate the ability scores
+3. use the getattr() function (and // to return integers)to calculate the ability scores
 4. END

 attack function: